-It’s that time of the year.
-Deadlines are piling up and exam season is on the horizon—and many of us are feeling the stress.
+It’s that time of the year, when exams are front and centre—and many of you are feeling the stress.

-Pinpoint the source of your stress and break it down into manageable chunks.
-For example, writing 500 words a day makes a 10-page research paper a lot less daunting.
+If you pinpoint the source of your stress and break it down into manageable chunks, it can become easier to handle.
+For example, writing 500 words a day makes a 10-page final paper a lot less daunting.

-But for those of you feeling a little overwhelmed right now, here are some quick things you can do that can help:
+But for those of you feeling a little too overwhelmed right now to even consider what's stressing you out, here are some quick things you can do that can help:

 Take a breather.
 Step away from all your priorities, if just for a moment—you’re only human.